Data Centers in Londrina

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Londrina, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the primary interconnection hub in São Paulo.
-Secure, low-latency access is achieved through private network extensions and dedicated wavelength services.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Londrina, as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network links to the primary interconnection hub in São Paulo.

 Power Analysis

-Power Grid Reliability: The power grid serving Londrina is generally reliable, supported by Brazil's extensive hydroelectric infrastructure.
-Data centers in the area are engineered with significant redundancy, including multi-megawatt generator and UPS systems, to ensure uptime during any grid disturbances.
+Power Grid Reliability The power grid supporting Londrina's commercial zones is reliable.
+Data centers in the market are engineered with significant redundancy, including multiple substations, N+1 UPS systems, and backup generators to ensure continuous uptime for critical IT infrastructure.

 Market Access, Business & Tax Climate